- POPULAR CULTURE

 THE FOUNDATIONS OF THE MODERN BIOLOGICAL SCIENCES

-The disciplines and sub-disciplines, categories and sub-categories of the biological sciences have multiplied, burgeoned, taking the form of some great efflorescence of knowledge in the last two centuries (1800-2000).
+The disciplines and sub-disciplines, categories and sub-categories of the biological sciences have multiplied and burgeoned, taking the form of some great efflorescence of knowledge in the last two centuries (1800-2000).
 Any comprehensive history of the biological sciences traces the study of the living world from ancient to modern times.
-Although the concept of biology as a single coherent field arose in the 19th century, the biological sciences emerged from traditions of medicine and natural history reaching back to ayurveda, ancient Egyptian medicine, and the works of Aristotle and Galen in the ancient Greco-Roman world.
+Although the concept of biology as a single coherent field arose only recently, in the 19th century, the biological sciences emerged from traditions of medicine and natural history reaching back to ayurveda, ancient Egyptian medicine, and the works of Aristotle and Galen in the ancient Greco-Roman world.

 As the 19th century developed, the scope of biology was largely divided between medicine and natural history.
 Medicine investigated questions of form and function, that is physiology, and natural history was concerned with the diversity of life and interactions among different forms of life and between life and non-life.
 By the beginning of the 20th century, much of these two domains overlapped, while natural history, and its counterpart natural philosophy, had largely given way to more specialized scientific disciplines like: cytology, bacteriology, morphology, embryology, geography, and geology.